basp/nanibot/README.md

 types `!info`.

 # plugins
-> Nanibot was created with the explicit goal of modifying and growing the
-> bot *while* it is running.
-I was happy working in Node land and enjoying
-> the `npm` ecosystem but it was frustrating seeing the bot err and Having
-> to take it offline to do basic fixes.
->
-> I looked into implementing a script language for it or even hot-loading
-> for Node and although both are possible they didn't feel like the right
-> path to take.
-I felt like Erlang might be a good fit but after looking
-> into the ecosystem I felt a bit dishearted.
-To be honest, none of it was
-> to my liking so that meant I had to write the whole thing from scratch
-> including a basic IRC client and markov library.
->
-> Still, the thought of having hot-load capability and the other benefits
-> (first class processes, functional programming, dynamic typing, OTP)
-> really convinced me to give it a try anyway.
-The result is Nanibot and
-> so far I'm pleased on how things are falling together.

 At first the idea of having a middleware pipeline seemed like a nice fit.
 After all, it's what the Node bots use so why not here?
 Turns out it's not a very nice fit for Erlang after all.
 You can do it, it's not even